visit-dav/visit/src/doc/using_visit/SavingPrinting/Saving_movies.rst

 Saving movies
 -------------

-In addition to allowing you to save images of your visualization window for the current time-state, VisIt_ also allows you to save movies and sets of images for your visualizations that vary over time.
+In addition to allowing you to save images of your visualization window for the current timestate, VisIt_ also allows you to save movies and sets of images for your visualizations that vary over time.
 There are multiple methods for saving movies with VisIt_.
 This section introduces the Save movie wizard and explains how to use it to create movies from within VisIt_'s GUI.
 The :ref:`Animation` chapter explains some auxiliary methods that can be used to create movies.